-Northern California wildfire triples in size, forcing thousands to evacuate
+'Unprecedented' conditions feed Northern California wildfire, forcing thousands to evacuate

-(CNN)Thousands of people have been evacuated as a wildfire ignited over the weekend in Northern California tripled in size within a day and almost leveled a small town, officials said.
+(CNN)Thousands of residents remain evacuated after a destructive Northern California wildfire nearly doubled in size overnight, fed by wind and dry conditions, officials said Wednesday.

-The Caldor fire "exploded in size Monday night," the California Governor's Office of Emergency Services tweeted Tuesday.

-The fire, burning in El Dorado County, California, has charred more than 30,000 acres and is 0% contained, Cal Fire officials told CNN on Tuesday night.
+The blaze burning in El Dorado County, has charred more than 53,000 acres and is 0% contained, Cal Fire said.

-"The fire continues to pose a high risk to multiple populated communities," Cal Fire said in a Tuesday update.
+"The Caldor Fire continued to experience unprecedented fire behavior and growth due to extremely dry fuels pushed by the south west winds," Cal Fire said in an update.
+"A red flag warning is still in effect for the fire area through 8:00 PM tonight with winds switching to the northeast.
+These winds, combined with low humidity and extremely dry fuels, lead to critical fire weather conditions."

 Gov. Gavin Newsom on Tuesday declared a state of emergency for El Dorado County due to the fire, which has devastated the community of Grizzly Flats, located about 65 miles east of Sacramento.